MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/clientmodifications.md

 There are currently **no** approved forge modpacks.

 :::info Have a suggestion?
-Open a Support Ticket on the DemocracryCraft discord to give us a recommendation!
+Open a Support Ticket on the DemocracyCraft discord to give us a recommendation!
 :::